wrgoldstein/altitude/README.md

 - Clone the repo
 - Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
+- Run `docker-compose up`
+- After the initial setup, once elasticsearch is online, run the following to initialize the elasticsearch mappings:
+    * Note this doesn't work for databases on locally tunneled ports (e.g. StrongDM).
+In that case, run the script locally pointing to localhost:9200 which is exposed from the Dockerfile.

+##### If you have a postgres database to explore

-- Add a `config.yml` at the root of the projecft with the single entry pointing to the target data warehouse in the following format:
+Add a `config.yml` at the root of the projecft with the single entry pointing to the target data warehouse in the following format:

 ```yaml
 host: localhost